scheals/calculator/README.md

 ## Reflections

 This is it: the finale of Foundations part of The Odin Project.
 Without creating a flowchart and pseudocoding the approach before getting into nitty-gritty of the project I'd have a very hard time completing it.
 At the very beginning of the project I was debating how the inputs and the output are going to work.
 I figured that `.textContent` route is going to be dangerous and prone to errors so I planned my calculator out in a way where the output is always based on what actually is stored in the variables and that it never takes into account the `.textContent` of the display.
 This meant there was no way for anything to show up in a display before it was actually accepted by the code and put into a variable.
 Thus, that was my first time using an Object of my own in JavaScript.
 I found this approach great and when I had to modify the code to meet the specification of chaining operations I already knew what I need to modify and how.
 It was painless.
 Also, I got plenty of practice with cleaning up my functions so they don't do more than there's on the tin.
+This was also my first time doing multiple themes and using CSS Grid.
+Overall this is what I learned:
+* How to better structure my code
+* How to plan ahead and figure out the best approach to a problem
+* More in-depth understanding of DOM Manipualtion with JavaScript
+* How to use an Object in your code and why is it useful
+* How changing themes *might* be implemented
+* How to use CSS Grid
+* Become more acquainted with `switch` statements

 ## Acknowledgements
-Eduardo06sp and Man0war from TOP Discord for amazing feedback.
-README layout from [Chargrilled Chook](https://github.com/ChargrilledChook)
+Eduardo06sp and Man0war from TOP Discord for amazing feedback README layout from [Chargrilled Chook](https://github.com/ChargrilledChook) Idea for space-continuum destruction from a game called Outer Wilds